apache/drill/contrib/format-deltalake/README.md

 ## Configuration

-Format plugin has the following configuration options:
+The format plugin has the following configuration options:

 - `type` - format plugin type, should be `'delta'`